kaapana/kaapana/docs/source/user_guide/workflows.rst

         ├── ...

 .. _datasets:

 Datasets
 ^^^^^^^^

-Datasets is the central component to organize and manage the data on the platform.
+Datasets form the core component for managing and organizing data on the platform.
+The features include:

-* Intuitive Gallery-style view visualizing thumbnails and (configurable) metadata of DICOM Series
+* An intuitive Gallery-style view for visualizing DICOM Series thumbnails and metadata (configurable).
-* Multiselect which allows performing actions on multiple series at once including add/removing to/from a dataset, executing workflows on individual series or creating new datasets based on the selection
+* Multiselect function for performing operations on multiple series simultaneously such as adding/removing to/from a dataset, executing workflows, or creating new datasets.
-* Configurable side panel metadata dashboard allowing the exploration of metadata distributions (based on selections)
+* A configurable side-panel metadata dashboard for exploring metadata distributions.
-* Intuitive shortcut based tagging functionality allowing fast and convenient annotation and categorization of the data
+* Shortcut-based tagging functionality for quick and effective data annotation and categorization.
-* (Full-text) search to filter for items based on metadata
+* Full-text search for filtering items based on metadata.
-* Open a series in a side panel visualizing the DICOM using (an adjusted) OHIF Viewer-v3 next to all Metadata of the specific series.
+* A side panel series viewer using an adjusted OHIF Viewer-v3 to display DICOM next to the series metadata.

-In the following chapters, we are going to explore the functionalities.
+In the following sections, we delve into these functionalities.

-(Structured) Gallery View
+Gallery View
-"""""""""""""""""""""""""
-Dealing with thousands of DICOMs can be tedious.
-However, in the recent years, photo gallery apps have established great concepts for those interactions.
-Since DICOMs are not that different from classical images, we got inspired and handel this interaction in similar ways.
-We call it the Gallery View.
+""""""""""""
-An item in the Gallery View consists of a thumbnail of the series and its metadata.
-Everything is completely configurable in :ref:`settings`.
-Items are loaded on demand to ensure scalability.
+With numerous DICOMs, managing them can be challenging.
+Taking cues from recent photo gallery apps, we've created a similar interaction model called the "Gallery View".
+It displays a thumbnail of the series and its metadata, all of which is configurable via :ref:`settings`.
+The Gallery View loads items on-demand to ensure scalability.

 .. image:: https://www.kaapana.ai/kaapana-downloads/kaapana-docs/stable/gif/gallery_view.gif
    :alt: Scrolling through the gallery view

-Sometimes it is of interest to structure the data by patient and study.
-The Structured Gallery View can be enabled in :ref:`settings`.
+In some scenarios, you may wish to structure data by patient and study.
+This can be achieved through the Structured Gallery View, which can be enabled in :ref:`settings`.

 .. image:: https://www.kaapana.ai/kaapana-downloads/kaapana-docs/stable/gif/structured_gallery_view.gif
    :alt: Scrolling through the structured gallery view

-The (Structured) Gallery View enables easy and intuitive interactions with the data on the platform by offering a multi-select functionality.
-Either you select multiple individual series by holding CTRL (CMD on MacOS) and click on the individual series or you make use of the dragging functionality.
+The Gallery View offers straightforward and intuitive data interaction via multi-select functionality.
+You can select multiple individual series by holding CTRL (CMD on MacOS) and clicking the desired series, or by using the dragging functionality.

-Once selected, there are multiple options which are indicated right above the Gallery View.
+After selecting, you have several options:

-* Create a dataset from the selected data.
+* Create a new dataset from the selected data.
-* Add selected data to an existing dataset.
+* Add the selected data to an existing dataset.
-* If a dataset is selected (top row), delete the selected items from the currently selected dataset.
-This only removes the data from the dataset, but does not delete the data from the platform.
+* If a dataset is selected, remove the selected items from the currently selected dataset (this will not delete the data from the platform).
 * Execute a workflow with the selected data.
-Note: While in :ref:`workflow_execution` the dataset is linked to the workflow, triggering a workflow here, will just be a collection of data, i.e. there is no explicit linkage to a dataset.
+Note that in this scenario, unlike in :ref:`workflow_execution`, there is no explicit linkage to a dataset.

 .. image:: https://www.kaapana.ai/kaapana-downloads/kaapana-docs/stable/gif/save_dataset.gif
    :alt: Saving a dataset